mrettl/conforce/README.md

 ````

-## Abaqus Plug-in
+## Abaqus plug-in

-The Abaqus Plug-in contains:
+The Abaqus plug-in contains:

-- methods to compute:
+- methods to compute configurational forces, stresses, ...
-  - configurational forces
-  - configurational stresses
-  - first Piola-Kirchhoff stresses
-  - deformation gradients
 - Abaqus specific code to read and write to *.odb files
-- a GUI for the Abaqus Plug-in
+- a GUI for the Abaqus plug-in

 Supported Abaqus versions:
 - \>= Abaqus 2017